alinex/bash-lib/src/include/process.md

 ```

 ## How locking works

+The locking is done by local files whose name part is given or used from the current running
+script. so `mx-program` will work like:

 1. The `lock` is set by making a file containing the filename with the PID as file extension and content.
 This indicates, that this PID is waiting to retrieve the lock like `/tmp/my-program-lock.1587`
 2. Create a softlink without extension for it `/tmp/my-program-lock -> /tmp/my-program-lock.1587` if there is already such an softlink, try again every second.